filanovskiy/query-accelerator/livelabs-template.md

     cast(m.doc.crew as varchar2(4000 byte)) as crew,
     cast(m.doc.main_subject as varchar2(4000 byte)) as main_subject,
     cast(m.doc.awards as varchar2(4000 byte)) as awards,
-    cast(m.doc.runtime as number) as runtime, from ext_movie m;
+    cast(m.doc.runtime as number) as runtime from ext_movie m;
 ```
 After data loading, new structure will looks like this: